Goodwood Park Hotel: History

-During World War II the Goodwood Park Hotel used as a residence for high-ranking officers of the Japanese Imperial Army.
+During World War II, the Goodwood Park Hotel was used as a residence for high-ranking officers of the Japanese Imperial Army.
 After the war, the Singapore War Crimes Court conducted war crimes trials in a tent on the grounds of Goodwood Park.

 Ezekiel Manasseh died during the war as a prisoner of the Japanese, and the hotel was returned to Ezekiel's stepson, Vivian Bath, after the war in 1947.
 Bath spent about $2.5 million in revamping the hotel, adding for example the first swimming pool in a hotel in Singapore.
 The renovations were completed in 1963, and Bath sold the hotel to the Malayan Banking Group the same year.
 The new owner had intended to demolish the old building and build a new hotel, shopping mall, and high rise apartments, but the plan was shelved after it was met with criticisms.
 The Tower Wing was again extensively renovated in 1978, and its original roof replaced.
 The hotel was also extended to include more guest rooms, with 17 suites were added on the first floor, including the Brunei Suite.

 On 23 September 1989, the Tower Block of the Goodwood Park Hotel was gazetted as a national monument.

 In late 2005, the hotel lobby was renovated to give it a modern look.
 In June 2013, Goodwood Park Hotel launched a renovated Mayfair Wing and rooms, refurbished at an estimated cost of SGD$2million.
 The Mayfair Wing has 77 rooms and suites over three floors, and a Balinese-inspired Mayfair Pool.
 The interior was designed by Ernesto Bedmar of Bedmar & Shi who was also responsible for the hotel's past renovation and upgrading projects since the nineties.